Hors Catégorie Vineyards

 Winemaking and Style

-Hors Categorie produces a single wine: a Syrah from its namesake vineyard in the Walla Walla Valley.
-Yields are cropped at less than a ton per acre, resulting in deeply concentrated fruit.
+Hors Catégorie produces a single wine: a Syrah from its namesake vineyard in the Walla Walla Valley.
+Yields are cropped at around a ton per acre, resulting in deeply concentrated fruit.
 Baron applies the same biodynamic principles and minimal-intervention cellar philosophy that define his work at Cayuse and Horsepower.
 The resulting wine combines the flinty, stony minerality of its fractured basalt soils with the aromatic complexity and textural finesse that recall the great Syrahs of the Northern Rhone, particularly Hermitage.

-- Single wine produced: a Syrah from the 2.2-acre estate vineyard
+- Single wine produced: a Syrah from the 2.5-acre estate vineyard

-- Yields cropped at less than one ton per acre for maximum concentration
+- Yields cropped at around a ton per acre for maximum concentration

 - Baron's signature minimal-intervention approach with native yeasts and restrained oak